Planning validation requirements

 You must include all the necessary information with your planning application.
-If you do not, your application cannot be validated.
+If you do not, your application cannot be validated, and may be returned to you.
 When an application is received, we give it a quick check and then prioritise the potentially valid applications.

 Our local requirements list clarifies what information is required for applications of a particular type, scale or location.
 This list is in line with the Government’s national requirements.
-Our local list has recently been updated to include a new requirement under “general requirements for all plans”, which states that wherever possible, plans greater than A3 in size should not be submitted.
+Our local list has been updated to reflect the requirements of the new London Plan (2021), matters around Fire Safety and a new local provision for a Community Audit on sites that propose redevelopment of non-residential spaces.

 We also have specific guidance for applications for windows and checklists which will help you submit a valid application.